tushar-sharma/tushar-sharma.github.io/_posts/2025-06-12-travelling-hacks.md

 Check in 24 hours before your flight to avoid overbooking risks and secure preferred seating.
 Many airlines allocate unclaimed seats to standby passengers just before departure, so early check-in ensures your spot.

+## Check if you need visa?

+[traveldoc.aero](https://www.traveldoc.aero/) allows you to check if you need visa for your destination.
+It also helps to check if you need transit visa.

 ## Ear pain

 I have started getting ear pain recently.
 Mostly it's during take off and landing.
 Few things have helped me alleviate the pain